What is sewage?

 It's important to remember that whatever goes down the drain must be taken out again.
 It's pretty amazing to see what gets poured down the drain or flushed down the toilet upon a closer look - medicines, food colouring and flavours, coffee grounds, personal care products, detergents, dyes, paints, plastics and even toys.

-Everything we pour down the sink or flush down the toilet passes through the sewage system and must be dealt with by pumps and treatment equipment.
+Everything we pour down the sink or flush down the toilet passes through the sewerage system and must be dealt with by pumps and treatment equipment.
 Disposing of household waste in the correct manner can help overcome problems with the collection and treatment of sewage, and at the same time protect the environment.

 How is sewage treated?